corona-warn-app/cwa-documentation/overview-security.md

 #### Objective
 - Maintain confidentiality, integrity and availability from a physical access perspective.

-### Security Trainings and Skill Assessment
+### Security Training and Skill Assessment
 #### Subject
-- Security trainings and skill assessments
+- Security training and skill assessments
 	- inform about the specific company guidelines and processes for security.
 Participants receive information on which procedures to follow or which persons to inform when security-relevant events are detected.
 	- inform about specific threat scenarios which should be known by all employees.
 	- provide guidance for administrators in form of how-tos (e.g. log file extraction and transfer, etc.).
-- Specific trainings for security/operation staff (e.g. incident response, IDS, etc.) must be available.
+- Specific training for security/operation staff (e.g. incident response, IDS, etc.) must be available.
 #### Objective
 - Strengthen the overall safety awareness and minimize the risks to IT security caused by internal and external employees
 - Gain awareness to handle security threats.